davidmarkgardiner/aso-flux/aso/identity/README.md

 - Cert Manager

 ## Files
-- `managedidentity.yaml`: Defines the User Assigned Managed Identities
+- `managedidentity.yaml`: Defines the User Assigned Managed Identities (ASO will create these in Azure)
 - `federated.yaml`: Defines the federated credentials for workload identity
-- `configmap.yaml`: Contains the identity details for all services
+- `configmap.yaml`: Will be automatically populated by ASO with identity details
 - `serviceaccounts.yaml`: Defines the service accounts for each service

 ## Setup Process